parsifal-47/sisal-is/overview.md

 ## Primitive data types

-Three base types are currently supported: signed integers, booleans and floats.
+Three primitive types are currently supported: signed integers, booleans and floats.
-Memory size of integer and float is at least 32 bits.
+Capacity of integer and float is at least 32 bits.
 Notation is traditional, hex numbers could be written as "0x...".

 ## Arithmetics